 GBA’s 60-minute fire-rated glass block, Thickset 60, has a thicker face than the 45-minute rated Premiere product and has a face thickness of 0.375".
 Thickset 60 glass block offers an S.T.C. rating of up to 48.
 Available patterns/styles for this block include Clarity, Nubio, and Spray.
 They seamlessly integrate into diverse architectural styles, allowing for customization without compromising on safety features.

 GBA's reputation as a leader in providing and installing innovative glass solutions underscores its expertise.
-GBA has provided architects and builders with reliable windows and other glass structures for nearly 40 years.
+GBA has provided architects and builders with reliable windows and other glass structures for over 40 years.

 Architects and builders seeking to prioritize safety without compromising on design should consider GBA's 60-minute fire-rated glass block windows, part of its fire protection line of offerings, which includes 45-, 90-, and 120-minute fire-rated windows as well.
 The extended protection time, comprehensive fire compartmentation, and versatile applications make these windows a smart and code-compliant choice for a range of building projects.
 By opting for GBA's reliable and tested solutions, architects and contractors can elevate the safety standards of their projects while adhering to industry regulations and meeting the evolving expectations of occupants.